We have made a bunch of additions to WebEngage in August. Here’s a consolidated list below:

 You can now send those time-sensitive critical transactional messages like order confirmations, OTP requests etc. through WebEngage itself.
 You can then track the campaign stats for these transactional messages on your WebEngage dashboard.
 More details in our blog post here.

-You can see the impact of Push Amplification on clicks and conversions for your Push campaigns on the WebEngage dashboard.
-Just head to the Campaign Overview section of any Push campaign to view the impact of Push Amplification in that campaign.
+You can see the impact of our amplification engine on clicks and conversions for your Push campaigns on the WebEngage dashboard.
+Just head to the Campaign Overview section of any Push campaign to view the impact.
 More details here.

 Support for AMP Pages